ashikibrahim07/what-todo/README.md

 node index.js
 ```
 This will start the server, but you'll need to manually restart it after making changes to your files.
+6. The server will be accessible at `http://localhost:8000`.

-6. Run the server and client concurrently:
+7. Run the server and client concurrently:

    ```bash
    npm run dev
    ```

-7. The app will be accessible at `http://localhost:3000`.
+8. The app will be accessible at `http://localhost:3000`.

 ## Usage